TykTechnologies/tyk-dashboard-languages/README.md

 # Tyk Dashboard Language Packs

+*[As of v1.2 of the Dashboard]*

 As of version 1.3 of tyk Dashboard, language packs are supported.
-Tyk technologies are open sourcing our innitial translations so that others can update and add to the collection of langauges supported by the dashboard over time.
+Tyk technologies have open sourced our initial translations so that others can update and add to the collection of languages supported by the dashboard over time.

-Currently, the lanaguages that are supported out of the box are:
+Currently, the languages that are supported out of the box are:

 - English
 _ Chinese (Mandarin)